-Items Parameter to be specified Setting contents Forced termination of a J2EE application ejbserver.deploy.app.stop forcibly.disabled ^{#1} If the front-end (element that forms the request socket from the client perspective) of the J2EE application is an Enterprise Bean, use the server management command to specify the front Enterprise Bean (Front EJB).
-For details on the settings for using the server management commands to forcibly terminate a J2EE application, see (2) Setting the J2EE applications.
-Monitoring the execution time of J2EE application ejbserver.ext.method_obse rvation.interval ^{#2} Specifies whether to use the functionality for monitoring the execution time of J2EE application, the time interval for checking whether the processing of the request has timed out, and the time interval for canceling a timed out request (method).
+Items Parameter to be specified Setting contents management commands to forcibly terminate a J2EE application, see (2) Setting the J2EE applications.
+Monitoring the execution time of J2EE application ejbserver.ext.method_obser vation.interval ^{#2} Specifies whether to use the functionality for monitoring the execution time of J2EE application, the time interval for checking whether the processing of the request has timed out, and the time interval for canceling a timed out request (method).
 Specify the value for method timeout and the method cancellation mode.
 This value will be used in the functionality for monitoring the execution time of J2EE application runtime using the server management commands.
-For detailed settings, see 5.3.9(2) Setting for J2EE applications.